-Roasted Brussels Sprouts with Balsamic Mustard GlazeRecipe posted in: Healthy Sides & Snacks
+Roasted Brussels Sprouts with Balsamic Mustard GlazeRecipe posted in: Flex Meals & Snacks, Lunches & Dinners, Sides

 In this quick video tutorial, Nutrisystem’s Kristen Flynn demonstrates how to kick up the flavor of nutrient-packed Brussels sprouts with a homemade Balsamic Mustard glaze.
 The best part?
 You probably already have all of the simple (and delicious) ingredients in your cabinet!